Kalan-Lab/lsaBGC/README.md

 Additional, information pertaining to installation can be found at: [Installation Guide](https://github.com/Kalan-Lab/lsaBGC/wiki/01.-Installation)

-A small test case is provided here and can be run after installation by simply issuing:
+A small test case is provided here and can be run after installation by simply issuing (takes around ~10 minutes using 8 cores):

 ```
 bash run_tests.sh